krishaamer/green-filter-research/research/literature/ai.md

 there’s several authors in literature calling for more transparency and explainability.

-Explainability requires algorithmic Transparency
+Explainability requires ***Algorithmic Transparency**.*

--   Current AIs are largely *‘black boxes’*, which do not explain how they reach a certain expression; @CABITZA2023118888 proposes a framework for quality criteria and explainability of AI-expressions.
+Current AIs are largely *‘black boxes’*, which do not explain how they reach a certain expression; @CABITZA2023118888 proposes a framework for quality criteria and explainability of AI-expressions.
-    @khosraviExplainableArtificialIntelligence2022 proposes a framework
-    for explainability, focused on education.
+@khosraviExplainableArtificialIntelligence2022 proposes a framework for explainability, focused on education.
+@holzingerMultimodalCausabilityGraph2021 highlights possible approaches to implementing transparency and explainability in AI models.
+While AI outperforms humans on many tasks, humans are experts in multi-modal thinking, bridging diverse fields. @liangHolisticEvaluationLanguage2022:
-    @liangHolisticEvaluationLanguage2022: There’s early evidence it’s
-    possible to assess the quality of LLM output in a transparent way.
+There’s early evidence it’s possible to assess the quality of LLM output in a transparent way.

 -   @slackAturaProcess2021